DataDog/hiring-engineers/answers.md

 * Any metric from the Integration on your Database with the anomaly function applied.
 * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

 Using the instructions posted <a href="https://docs.datadoghq.com/getting_started/api/">here</a>, I imported the Datadog collection into Postman and set up the environment with my Datadog API and Application keys.
-I completed the above piecemeal by testing each metric visualization first, understanding what it was doing and how, and then combining them together with the below request:
+I completed the full dashboard piecemeal by testing each metric visualization first, understanding what it was doing and how, and then combining them together into one <a href="https://p.datadoghq.com/sb/8a8s43cygzstwdcw-59659872326c732ad4eea553f2e4a8b4">dashboard</a> with the below request:

 ```json
 {